edgedelta/docs/docs/configuration/outputs.md

 ### Logz.io

-If enabled, the Logz.io integration will stream analytics and insights to an Logz.io endpoint.
+If enabled, the Logz.io integration will stream analytics and insights to a Logz.io endpoint.

 | Key | Description | Required |
 | :--- | :--- | :--- |